axenov/vcf-to-23andme/README.md

 # VCF-to-23andMe
 These scripts convert a Sanger Imputation Service output into the 23andMe V3 raw data format.

-data_to_db.py is used to convert the VCF file and any additional 23andMe raw data file (adds 23andMe indentifiers) into an indexed SQLite3 database for quick searching. db_to_23.py then inserts genotypes into the blank file retrieved from the database by chromosome, position and identifier.
+data_to_db.py is used to convert the VCF file and any additional 23andMe raw data file (adds 23andMe identifiers) into an indexed SQLite3 database for quick searching. db_to_23.py then inserts genotypes into the blank file retrieved from the database by chromosome, position, and identifier.

 The data_to_db.py script accepts both compressed and uncompressed data files.